jackdanielgta/testrepo/README.md

 # testrepo

-##Editing the File
+## Editing the File

-Its a markdown in this repository.
+It's a markdown in this repository.